-- (vii) When requesting a submission response to preliminary findings the ERA will work with the Rule Participant to determine a timeframe appropriate to the matter being considered.
+- (vii)5.2.8 When requesting a submission response to preliminary findings the ERA will work with the Rule Participant to determine a timeframe appropriate to the matter being considered.
 The ERA will reasonably consider extensions to these timeframes where sufficient justification has been made by the Rule Participant.
-Amendments to standard time frames will be considered on a case-by-case basis and assessed by exception. - (viii) The ERA may meet with the Rule Participant alleged to be in breach at any stage during the investigation process (clause 2.13.29 of the WEM Rules). - (ix) Any further information provided by the Rule Participant alleged to be in breach will be taken into consideration when finalising the investigation. - (x) At any stage during the investigation, the ERA may suspend or close the investigation in accordance with section 5.4 of this document. - (xi) The investigation findings will be documented in an internal investigation report. - (c) Outcome phase: On conclusion of the investigation phase:
+Amendments to standard time-frames will be considered on a case-by-case basis and assessed by exception.
+Upon requesting a submission response to preliminary findings, the timeframe for the ERA to make certain determinations will be suspended and will recommence from the date the Rule Participant has provided the submission36. - (viii) 5.2.9 The ERA may meet with the Rule Participant alleged to be in breach at any stage during the investigation process (clause 2.13.29 of the WEM Rules). - (ix)5.2.10 Any further information provided by the Rule Participant alleged to be in breach will be taken into consideration when finalising the investigation. - (x)5.2.11 At any stage during the investigation, the ERA may suspend or close the investigation in accordance with section 5.4 of this document. - (xi)5.2.12 The investigation findings will be documented in an internal investigation report. - (c)5.2.13 Outcome phase: On conclusion of the investigation phase: - (i)(a) The ERA must determine whether a breach of the WEM Rules or WEM Procedures has occurred (clause 2.13.27(d) of the WEM Rules). - (ii)(b) The ERA will notify the parties of the outcome of the investigation, including whether the ERA has determined that a breach has occurred and the compliance action(s) that the ERA considers appropriate in accordance with section 5.3 of this document.37 - (iii)(c) Where the ERA determines that a breach has occurred, the final risk of the matterrating will be assessed based on all known information to help determine: - Materiality level of the breach.

+Depending on the complexity of the matter there may be iterative preliminary findings based on submissions received by the ERA.
 Clause 2.13.30 of the WEM Rules requires Rule Participants to cooperate with an investigation into a suspected breach.